tikishen/final-project-539/README.md

 12. Is all content and functionality available to a screen reader? <br>
 By using VoiceOver, users have access to all information and features on the page, and complete all tasks independently.

+### Advanced JS or jQuery
+#### Carousel
+**Implementation is on Foodie Blog Page**<br>
+By importing css and js files from an online carousel implementation called Slick, I could establish my own carousel.
+One of challenges I faced was issue of color contrast.
+After closing scrutiny, I found the some imported carousel elements have a transparent background color.
+Therefore, I write classed to override the background color of imported carousel elements.
+The concept to learn in this case is how to adjust color contrast.

+#### Lightbox
+**Implementation is on Gallery Page**<br>
+Implementation of Lightbox was also imported from an online material.
+The new concepts are the differences of data-lightbox, data-title and data-alt, which is also the challenge I met.
+At the beginning, I assigned data-lightbox of each image into different texts mistakenly, so the lightbox did not work.
+Writing each attribute with correct text/value requires complete understanding of the instructions.

+#### Modals
+**Implementation is on the Contact Page by Clicking the phone icon/number**<br>
+Modal is written upon bootstrap.
+The new concepts to learn are the classes of bootstrap and telephone protocol.
+The challenge here is bootstrap since we do not learn much bootstrap in class.

+### Advanced proficiency with Bootstrap
+- Implementation of navigation bar written upon bootstrap 3<br>
+- Modals written upon bootstrap 3 <br>
+Challenge of writing bootstrap is due to unfamiliar with bootstrap.
+Therefore, I read official document to know available classes of bootstrap that could be used for my site.